swrlab/swrlab/PRINCIPLES.md

 Our goal is to create a seamless ambient media experience - meaning to be where our users are to accompany them during their day across multiple devices, applications and platforms.

-We’re involved in several working groups in the ARD and EBU to improve exchange, standardization and prominence of our content, products, and services.
+We’re involved in several working groups in the ARD and EBU to improve exchange, standardization, and prominence of our content, products, and services.

-For Smart Devices and Connected Cars we developed a set of four principles to guide our work:
+For Smart Devices and Connected Cars, we developed a set of four principles to guide our work:

 1. **Radio must remain easy to use.** It should start with the push of a button or a simple voice command.
 Audiences love radio precisely because it is so easy and because they don’t need to choose.
 2. **Radio should not just be easy to find, it should be impossible to miss.** Just like the physical radio button used to be, it should exist on that first level and not disappear in the jungle of apps.